-Tooth bleaching is a very common procedure done by dental patients.
+Teeth whitening is a very common procedure done by dental patients.
 The procedure is extremely safe, easy, and can generate noticeable results very quickly.
-As a general dentist office in a Spring, TX.
-We have provided many patients with dents bleaching and would like to share some of the most common questions and concerns by patients, as detailed below.
+As a cosmetic dentist office in a Spring, TX.
+We have provided many patients with dental bleaching and would like to share some of the most common questions and concerns by patients, as detailed below.

 What exactly is dental bleaching and what are its indications?